Ruling through ordinances not desirable in democracy: Kerala Governor | Politics

 Khan further said that ''Governors are there to ensure business of a state is carried out in accordance with the Constitution and the law.
 If I do not behave in accordance with the spirit of the Constitution, how can I expect others to.'' ''The spirit of the Constitution is that no government can rule for long periods through ordinances.
 Even the Supreme Court has passed strictures against continued promulgation of ordinances,'' he said.

+In 2021 alone, 142 ordinances were issued with 14 more till date this year and the government was in the process of trying to bring in another 11, Chennithala said in a statement.

+Even the apex court in 1985 has said that issuing ordinances except in an emergency amounts to a ''fraud on the Constitution''.

-On whether his decision not to sign the ordinances till date was due to any displeasure with the state government's alleged proposal to bring an ordinance to dilute his powers as Chancellor, the Governor said there was nothing like that.
+Khan, while speaking to reporters in Delhi, had said his decision not to sign the ordinances till date was not due to any displeasure with the state government's alleged proposal to bring an ordinance to dilute his powers as Chancellor.

 He said he was unaware of any proposed ordinance aimed at diluting his powers as the Chancellor and therefore, he cannot comment on the same.